DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/get-school-experience.md

 You can also arrange school experience independently, by contacting your old school.
 If you’re a student you can check whether your university has any existing links with local schools.

 Or you can call a school directly.
-You can [find schools near you](https://get-information-schools.service.gov.uk/) and ask who to talk to about getting school experience so your request goes to the right person.
+You can [get information about schools near you](https://get-information-schools.service.gov.uk/) and ask who to talk to about getting school experience so your request goes to the right person.

 Bear in mind that schools are busy places, so they may not always respond quickly and you may need to be flexible about when you visit.